Functional Collection Programming with Semi-Ring Dictionaries: Language

 \subsection{Dictionary Summation}

 The expression !sum(x in d) e! specifies iteration over the elements of dictionary !d!, where each element !x! is a record with the attribute !x.key! specifying the key and !x.val! specifying the value.
+One can alternatively use the syntactic sugar !sum(<k,v> in d) e! that binds !k! to !x.key! and !v! to !x.val! (cf. Figure~\ref{fig:langext}).
 This iteration computes the summation of the result of the expression !e! using the corresponding addition operator, and by starting from an appropriate additive identity element.
 In the case that !e! has a scalar type, this expression computes the summation using the corresponding scalar addition operator.
-If the expression !e! is an SD, then the SD addition is used as the addition operator.
+If the expression !e! is an SD, then the SD addition is used.

-\begin{myexample}{1 (Cont.)} Consider the expression !sum(x <- d) x.val! where !d! is a dictionary with value of !{ "a" -> 2, "b" -> 3 }!.
+\begin{myexample}{1 (Cont.)} Consider the expression !sum(x in d) x.val! where !d! is a dictionary with value of !{ "a" -> 2, "b" -> 3 }!.
 This expression is evaluated to !5!, which is the result of adding the values (!2 + 3!) in dictionary !d!.
-Let us consider the expression !sum(x <- d) { x.key -> x.val * 2 }!, with the same value as before for !d!.
+Let us consider the expression !sum(<k,v> in d) { k -> v * 2 }!, with the same value as before for !d!.
 This expression is evaluated to !{ "a" -> 4, "b" -> 6 }!, which is the result of the addition of !{ "a" -> 2*2 }! and !{ "b" -> 3*2 }!. \end{myexample}